 So let all this sink in.
 These are our Trinitarian blessings.
-We have them, and this is a prayer that we'll experience them more fully every day.
+We have them, and Paul is praying a prayer that God's people will experience them more fully every day.
+So should we pray.
+For our church family.
+For our kids and grandkids.
+For ourselves.

 "May the grace of the Lord Jesus Christ, and the love of God, and the fellowship of the Holy Spirit be with you all."

 Think of what this means.
 For starters, there's no room for "I can't" when it comes to Christian obedience.
-Not because we're so strong or smart, but for this reason.
+Not because we're so strong or smart, but for this one reason.
+What God requires He Himself enables.

 Friends, the Christian life will always be harder than we can do in our own strength, but never too hard for our Trinitarian resources.
 Our Savior provides the grace and help, our Father the love and support, the Spirit provides the fellowship and counsel.
 Our Trinitarian God provides us with everything we need.
 He didn't give us a bunch of rules.
 He gave us Himself, His Triune self.
 And so we have with us right now the grace of Jesus and the love of our Father and the fellowship of the Holy Spirit.

 It makes all the difference in the world knowing that the true and living Triune God is with us.

-Last week we talked about how He opens up windows of opportunity in our lives.
-I received a letter this week from Bill Amstutz, the president of Shepherds, a ministry to mentally challenged adults.
+I received a letter a few years ago from Bill Amstutz, the president of Shepherds, a ministry to mentally challenged adults.
 Bill said something that caught my attention when he wrote, "We believe that all people are created by God on purpose and for purpose.
 I stress the 'all' because many people are prone to silently add, 'except for people with disabilities.'
 Some think that disabilities are an unfortunate accident, an aberration, an anomaly.
 People with disabilities are somehow 'broken.'
 At Shepherd Ministries, we insist that disabilities are not an accident.
 We challenge the notion that our Creator made a mistake when allowing some manner of disability...
 I've worked at Shepherds Ministries for over fourteen years and I know what God can do with intellectual disabilities.
 He uses them for His glory."

 And then Bill did something very helpful.
 He shared some true to life examples of the point he just made.
-He didn't use the phrase "windows of opportunity" as he talked about God's sovereign working in several residents lives, but he could have.